Winsor McCay: Family history

+Unmistakably written there are the words, "September 26, 1869—God blessed the union of Robert and Janet (of the clan Murray) McCay this morning with an eight pound son.
+He shall be named after our dear friend, Winsor Zenis [sic].")

 The McCays had two more children: Arthur in 1868, and Mae in 1876.
 Both were born in Michigan.
 Robert worked as a teamster under Winsor, and by May 1870 had saved enough money to buy a parcel of land.
 From 1879 to 1881, he worked as a retail grocer.
 In 1885 he moved the family to Stanton, Michigan, and expanded his land holdings; he was successful in real estate with his brother Hugh, who moved from Canada in 1887.

 By 1905, Robert was also a notary public.
 He had settled in Edmore, Michigan, and by this point had changed the spelling of his surname from "McKay" to "McCay".
 His son related this story about the change:

 Three Scotsmen of the clan McKay were looking for a fourth member to fight four members of the Irish clan Magee ...
 'I'm not one of you', my father pointed out.
 'You see, I'm one of the clan M-c-C-A-Y.' And that is how I got both my name and my sense of humor.